TVAfrica: History

+Origins as Direct-to-Broadcast/Direct-to-Broadcaster Programming and African Broadcast Network

 TVAfrica was founded in 1997 and started broadcasting in July 1998 (some sources say June 1998) from its operational base in South Africa.
 The founders were Barry Lambert and David Kelly, with funding provided by the Zephyr Management Group, the Africa Investment Group and the South Africa Enterprise Development Fund.
 Domiciled in Mauritius, the network's broadcasting facilities were located in South Africa, Kenya, Nigeria and the Ivory Coast.

 Initially it was a programme provider.
-Its programming division started off as dTb (Direct To Broadcast), whose concept was to buy free-to-air terrestrial rights of "quality programming" to attract viewers and advertisers. dTb had assisted in the upgrading of Joy TV, which used the frequencies of the second channel of the Zimbabwe Broadcasting Corporation, in mid-1998, providing it with expansion to Bulawayo, up until that point the channel was only received in Harare.
+Its programming division started off as dTb (Direct To Broadcast, some sources reported the name "Direct to Broadcaster Programming"), whose concept was to buy free-to-air terrestrial rights of "quality programming" to attract viewers and advertisers. dTb had assisted in the upgrading of Joy TV, which used the frequencies of the second channel of the Zimbabwe Broadcasting Corporation, in mid-1998, providing it with expansion to Bulawayo, up until that point the channel was only received in Harare.
 TVAfrica's programming packages were sent to the widest number of commercial stations possible.
 Affiliates would benefit heavily from the advertising money brought in from the attractive programming.
+The company, under the corporate name Direct To Broadcaster Programming, started delivering its service on 1 July 1998.

 The programming model was similar to the American television network format, with affiliates across the coverage area.
 The network started with affiliates in four countries, Botswana, Kenya, Uganda and Zimbabwe before extending its reach to more than two dozen countries and over 40 affiliates.
 Uganda, one of the first affiliates, came from a reshaping of the line-up of Sanyu Television, Uganda's first privately owned television channel.
+Sanyu was joined by STV in Kenya, Joy TV in Zimbabwe and GBC TV in Botswana.
 Similar to other programming barter companies, its model involved programming offered for free, with the advertising revenue being shared between TVAfrica (international advertisers), the local broadcaster (three minutes of local commercials) and network spots being split during the 10 minutes per hour.
 Programming packages were compiled in Johannesburg and encoded to Intelsat in order to prevent piracy.

-In late November 1998, TVAfrica bought Sanyu TV from the Katto family, for the sum of US$5.5 million, "a considerable amount of money" according to Lambert, compared to other affiliates at the time.
+On 7 November 1998, Direct to Broadcaster Programming was renamed Africa Broadcast Network (no relation to the later syndicator African Broadcast Network).
+Later that month, ABN bought Sanyu TV from the Katto family, for the sum of US$5.5 million, "a considerable amount of money" according to Lambert, compared to other affiliates at the time.
+The sale was finalized in April 1999.
+Negotiations had been underway since July 1998, but ABN wanted a takeover.
 The station changed its logo to a modified version of TVAfrica's bearing the STV initials.
-TV Africa also managed STV in Kenya, whose coverage was initially limited to Nairobi and extended to Mombasa and Kisumu.
+TVAfrica also managed STV in Kenya, whose coverage was initially limited to Nairobi and extended to Mombasa and Kisumu.
+Its control of STV led to a period of expansion during April 2000, becoming available in seven cities.